Ex-Cub Ross has 'interest' in succeeding Maddon

 "The rumors are flattering.
 It makes you think about a lot of things.
 I've got a nice job here at ESPN that I enjoy and gives me a lot of free time with my three kids."

-Ross played the last two years of his career with the Cubs, winning a World Series in 2016.
+Ross, 42, played the final two seasons of his career with the Cubs, winning a World Series in 2016.
 He was asked if his close relationship with the players would be a hindrance or a help.

 "You never know until you sit in the manager's seat how hard it really is to have those tough conversations with guys.
 I'm kind of an open person; when I was teammates with a lot of these guys I shot them straight.